 Ok.
 So how much does it cost to insure a home in Charleston?
-Before I'll give that answer I have to qualify anything I say by briefly explaining that there are many variables that go into the premium for one house versus another.
+Before I'll give that answer I have to qualify anything I say by briefly explaining that there a many variables that go into the premium for one house versus another.
 These are: (not an exhaustive list )

 1. Is the home new or old?
 If it is over 20 years old has the roof been replaced.
-Has the HVAC been replaced?
+Has the HVAC been replaced.
 Has the electrical and plumbing been kept up to date?
 If it is even older which is common in Charleston with some homes being hundreds of years old all of these things have to be considered and affect the premium.
 Even the shape of the roof will factor into the premium because a home with a hip roof is less expensive to insure than a gabled roof.
 Why?
 A hip roof is inherently stronger.

 2. What is the home's construction?
 Is it a frame home with wood veneer on the exterior, brick veneer or solid masonry.
 The fire insurance portion of the policy is higher for a frame house versus a solid masonry house.

 3. Is the house located within a few miles of the ocean?
 South Carolina has specified wind zones.
-The highest and most costly is, of course, the barrier island.
-But there is also another moderately high zone two which covers most areas around Charleston like James Island and Mt Pleasant east of Hwy 17.
+The highest and most costly is of course the barrier island.
+But there is also an other moderately high zone two which covers most areas around Charleston like James Island and Mt Pleasant east of Hwy 17.
 For more information on the wind zone in South Carolina visit the South Carolina Wind & Hail Underwriting Association's website at www.scwind.com/.

-4. Does the home have any upgrades that lower the risk of wind damage like storm-resistant windows, roof framing tie downs, storm shutters....?
+4. Does the home have any upgrades that lower the risk of wind damage like storm resistant windows, roof framing tie downs, storm shutters....?